 Wyatt’s wheelchair is not a custom model, which is what Dr. Kramer prefers for her clients.
 You can read all about the pros and cons of custom versus pre-made dog wheelchairs in Tripawds News.
 But for now, we are just so grateful we even had the chance to try any wheelchair before investing in a custom one for Wyatt.
 Thanks guys!

 For the last month, Wyatt has been living the wheel life of a senior Tripawd.
 Yes, that’s right, he’s burning rubber and hell on wheels!
 Wyatt has adapted to the wheelchair faster than any of us imagined he would, but there has still been a learning curve for all of us.
+We are learning more tips for Tripawds wheelchairs as we go.

 As Clare discovered when Meg the Tripawd Meg-a-Star got her wheels, adding a wheelchair into your Tripawd’s life isn’t just a “set it and forget it” kind of thing.
 Both Tripawd and human have a few things to learn when a wheelchair enters the picture.
 We look forward to sharing our experiences with you in the coming weeks.